keeks-mtl/petiole/testing.md

     - By a word in the plant name & by whole plant name.
     - Search by multiple keywords in plant names.
     - Make sure plant name is searching through both latin names and common names of plants.
-    - Make sure when searching by name that isn't in database that the result section shows "No Results Found"
+    - Make sure when searching by name that isn't in database that the result section shows "No Results Found".
-- Try testing the **Lighting** dropdown option search
+- Try testing the **Lighting** dropdown option search.
     - Choose every option in lighting and make sure only plants with those lighting requirements are displayed.
-- Try testing the **Care** dropdown option search
+- Try testing the **Care** dropdown option search.
     - Choose every option in care and make sure only plants with those care requirements are displayed.
-- Try testing the **Toxic** dropdown option search
+- Try testing the **Toxic** dropdown option search.
     - Choose every option in toxic and make sure only plants with those toxic requirements are displayed.
 - Test the **Reset Button** and make sure the plant cards on the search page go back to their initial setup.

 #### Responsiveness Testing
 - Make sure search form is correctly sized and placed in all size screens.